Lanietodev/Lanietodev/README.md

 ## About Me

 I'm Melanie, a passionate learner currently focusing on frontend web development.
 I'm dedicated to creating web experiences that are not only visually appealing but also accessible to all.
-My interests go beyond coding; I'm keen to explore the realms of web accessibility, UX writing, and technical communication.
+My interests go beyond coding; I'm keen to explore the world of web accessibility, UX writing, and technical communication.

 ## Skills